 Loose or missing wire connections, and faulty or aged wires can cause your thermostat to lose its connection to your heating and cooling systems, thereby causing an interruption in service.
 If your furnace stops working properly, it’s a good idea to inspect your thermostat’s wiring.
 If you suspect faulty wiring, tighten connections and replace wires as necessary, or consult with a knowledgeable HVAC professional.
 Low-voltage thermostats use small-gauge wires that are easy and safe for DIYers to work with.

 Dust and Debris

 Heat Anticipator Issues

 On older mechanical, non-digital (analog) thermostats, there is usually an electrical resistor device—a small metal tab—mounted in the center.
 This device, called a heat anticipator, tells the thermostat when to turn off the furnace burners.
-And when it is not functioning properly, it may cause your furnace to cycle on and off more frequently than is necessary.
+When it is not functioning properly, it can cause your furnace to cycle on and off more frequently than is necessary.
 If your heat anticipator is improperly set, it will require an adjustment.

 Inaccurate Temperature Readings

-If your furnace fails to kick on when it should, or if it turns on when it shouldn’t, an inaccurate temperature reading may be the culprit.
+If your furnace fails to turn on when it should (or if it turns on when it shouldn’t), an inaccurate temperature reading may be the culprit.
 Check to ensure that your thermostat is installed in the proper location—away from outside doors and windows and heat sources such as fireplaces and radiant heaters.
 Exposure to direct sunlight, heat emissions, and outside temperatures will give your thermostat an inaccurate reading, thereby triggering your furnace to turn on and off when it shouldn’t.
 Experts recommend that thermostats be located close to the air return ductwork to allow for the most accurate temperature reading possible.

 Drafts coming from the wall cavity behind your thermostat may also cause inaccurate temperature readings.
 Should you find a significant void in the wall behind your thermostat, try filling it with some insulation to curb the airflow.
 This is more common when the thermostat is mounted on an exterior wall, but it can also occur on interior walls if there is air movement from a basement or attic.